danicafine/qconsf-python/README.md

 `python3 user_producer.py`

-Execute the consumer code by running:
+In a separate terminal window, execute the consumer code by running:

 `python3 user_consumer.py`

 We have also included a small streaming example that transforms the events in the `user` topic by masking a field.
+Not that you should have a producer running before you start the streaming example.

-Execute it by running:
+Execute the stream processing script by running:

 `python3 user_streaming.py`